 - Normal links from 0 to 5Km

 - Long links from 5 to 10Km

 - Extra-Long links from 10 to 15Km

-- Note that EH-2200/EH-2500 product line has no limitation of the link distance and no config is required
+- Note that EH-2200/EH-2500/EH-5500 product lines have no limitation of the max link distance and no config is required to operate long links.

 - ATPC Automatic Transmit Power Control adjusts transmitter output power of the local system based on the varying signal level at the remote receiver.